superwalnut/dotnet-console-app-template/README.md

     }
 ```

-And register the profile in ApiModule for AutoMapper,
+And register the profile in ConsoleModule for AutoMapper,

 ```c#
     public class ConsoleModule : Module